Mud (2012 film): Plot

 Ellis brings a note from Mud to Juniper, telling her he accepts that it's over between them.
 Juniper tells Ellis that she loves Mud, but that he is a born liar and she cannot spend the rest of her life following his itinerant lifestyle.
 Ellis is deeply disillusioned by the sudden dissolution of what he believed to be a couple deeply in love.
 Soon after, May Pearl rejects and humiliates Ellis in front of her friends.
 These events seem to confirm for Ellis his father's admonishment, in the wake of the pending divorce, that women cannot be trusted.

 Ellis confronts Mud and calls him a liar and a coward for giving up on Juniper.
 Running away, Ellis falls into a pit containing cottonmouths and is bitten.
 Mud jumps in and rescues him, racing to get the unconscious Ellis to a clinic on the mainland.
 Recognizing Mud, one of the hospital employees calls the police, who tip off Carver and his father King.

 Evading his pursuers, Mud gets back to the island where he and Neckbone launch the repaired boat into the water.
-As they agreed, Mud gives Neckbone his pistol but without ammunition.
+As promised, Mud gives Neckbone his empty pistol.
 Mud wants to say goodbye to Ellis, so Neckbone takes him to Ellis's family's houseboat, where he is recovering.
 Mud sneaks into Ellis's room, and Ellis tells Mud he is sorry for what he said.
 Mud replies Ellis was right about most of what he said, and that he is not a good man.
 Ellis then shares his father's advice about women.
 Mud disagrees, and says that Ellis is a good man and if he finds a girl half as good as he is, he'll be alright.

 While Mud is in Ellis's room, Carver and his posse arrive and start shooting.
 Tom, a former Marine marksman, fires from his boat using his old sniper rifle, killing several attackers from across the river.
 Mud saves Ellis and tries to get away but is shot as he dives into the river.
 The police arrive and find all the posse members dead.
 One trooper calls King to tell him that his other son is now dead.
 Police divers search for Mud's body all night.
 The morning after the shootout, Tom disappears.